-A virtual personal assistant can free up your time so you can focus on more critical tasks.
-Read on to learn all about virtual assistants and how they can help you grow your business.
+Read on to learn all about virtual assistants and how they can help you grow your business!

 Virtual personal assistants or virtual assistants (VAs) are a special type of administrative assistant.
 The word “virtual” is thrown into their titles because VAs work remotely.
-So most of their tasks can be accomplished off-site and turned over online.
+Most of their tasks can be accomplished off-site and turned over online.

 Here are a variety of tasks that are well within the skillset of a generalist VA:

-Here are some common business functions handled by specialist VA:
+Here are some common business functions handled by a specialist VA:

 There are also some VAs that specialize in specific industries, like health or real estate.
 Some of them may also possess other skills that you may need from time to time (ex: graphic design).